amadeus4dev/developer-guides/docs/resources/flights.md

 Here is a quick cURL example piping Flight Offers Search API results directly to the prediction API.

-Let’s look at flight offers for a Madrid-New York round trip (limiting to 4 options for this test illustration)
+Let’s look at flight offers for a Madrid-New York round trip (limiting to four options for this test illustration)

 ```bash
 curl --request GET \